molszanski/iti/snow-splash/README.md

 Inversion of Control (IoC) is a great way to decouple the application and the most popular pattern of IoC is dependency injection (DI) [but it is not limited to one](https://martinfowler.com/articles/injection.html).

-In JavaScript there is not way to create a dependency injection without polluting business logic with a specific IoC library code, or hacking a compiler.
+In JavaScript there is not way to create a dependency injection without mixing application logic with a specific IoC library code, or hacking a compiler.

 `snow-splash` provides a pattern to use constructor injection that works in async JS world with all the flexibility you might need at the cost of manually defining providers (async functions) for your code